ktims/xmascard2020/README.md

 ##### Power control

 Toggle switches are relatively expensive and can't be placed by JLCPCB assembly service, so I preferred to avoid them.
 That means soft power, and to minimize parts, it means the microcontroller must have a standby mode with current consumption in low µA that can wake from a button press.
 The STM32F030 does so (~1.7µA).
 It also means everything else including the 3.3V regulator and LED driver must have a low current in standby too.
 Hence the selection of slightly more expensive HT7533 regulator, and using a P-channel power switch for the LED driver which has no standby mode and current consumption of several mA with all LEDs off (it may be less in practice without the PWM clock running).
+This also enables auto-power-off.

 When powered down, standby consumption comes from HT7533 (2.5µA) + STM32 (1.7µA) + Q1 leakage (100nA) is ~4.5µA standby current.
 This should give ~5 years standby battery life.
 Good enough for this purpose.
-The traditional 'jellybean' 1117 consumes 4mA, and without the power switch on the MBI5043 (guessing 2-4mA from the datasheet), it'd probably barely last a day.
+The traditional 'jellybean' 1117 regulator consumes 4mA, and without the power switch on the MBI5043 (guessing 2-4mA from the datasheet), it'd probably barely last a day.

 ### Software